 L’Oréal Paris EverPure Blonde Conditioner: The matching conditioner to the L’Oréal Paris EverPure Blonde Shampoo, this blonde conditioner also deeply hydrates over-processed hair for pure shine and a soft, luxurious touch while being especially gentle on color.
 The rich, creamy formula, which has a fresh aromatic fragrance, will help neutralize your locks and keep your color from fading.
 After shampooing, apply the conditioner to wet hair and gently massage.
 Leave it on for one to two minutes before rinsing thoroughly.

 L’Oréal Paris EverPure Blonde Shade Reviving Treatment: The third product in the L’Oréal Paris EverPure Blonde line, this hair treatment is also formulated with iris botanicals.
 The treatment instantly neutralizes unwanted brassiness while intensely nourishing over-processed hair.
-It can also help to boost your blonde for a fresh and pure lustrous color with its sulfate-free formula.
-Once a week after using L’Oréal Paris EverPure Blonde shampoo, apply the mask to towel-dried hair in place of the L’Oréal Paris EverPure Blonde Conditioner.
+With its sulfate-free formula, the treatment can also help to boost your blonde for a fresh and pure lustrous color.
+Once a week after using the L’Oréal Paris EverPure Blonde shampoo, apply the mask to towel-dried hair in place of the L’Oréal Paris EverPure Blonde Conditioner.
 Leave on for three to five minutes before rinsing thoroughly.